Computer Science BSc (Hons) – 2018 entry

 Why choose this course

-Surrey is one of the UK's leading universities for Computer Science, with our programmes ranked 6th in the Guardian University Guide 2018, 7th in The Times and Sunday Times Good University Guide 2018 and 12th in the Complete University Guide 2018.
+Surrey is one of the UK's leading universities for Computer Science, with our programmes ranked top 10 in the Guardian University Guide 2019 and 7th in The Times and Sunday Times Good University Guide 2018.

 Our Computer Science programme will provide you with a thorough understanding of the principles and concepts underpinning computing systems, enabling you to analyse and resolve issues with today’s software programmes and provide a foundation for designing the next generation of computational systems.